dcaribou/transfermarkt-scraper/README.md

 ====> Confederations ====> Leagues ====> (Clubs, Games) ====> Players ====> Appearances
 ```

-Each one of these entities can be discovered and refresh separately by invoking the corresponding crawler.
+Each one of these entities can be discovered and refreshed separately by invoking the corresponding crawler.

 ## run
 This is a [scrapy](https://scrapy.org/) project, so it needs to be run with the